jakobottar/ava-go/README.md

 # Ava
 A Discord bot written in Go.
+Named after the AI Ava from *Ex Machina*

 Edit `config.json` to include your secret token.